-Antique cash registers ring up fun for new Folsom residentBy: Laura Newell, Features Editor
+Antique cash registers ring up fun for new Folsom residentBy: Laura Newell, Of the Telegraph

 The saying, “one man’s trash is another man’s treasure,” registers a different tune with Folsom’s Ken Konet.